jeffro256/carrot/src/carrot_raw.md

 1. The function `BytesToInt64(x)` deserializes a 64-bit little-endian integer from a 8-byte input.
 1. The function `BytesToInt256(x)` deserializes a 256-bit little-endian integer from a 32-byte input.
 1. The function `BytesToInt512(x)` deserializes a 512-bit little-endian integer from a 64-byte input.
+1. The function `IntToBytes8(x)` serializes an integer into a little-endian encoded 1-byte output.
 1. The function `IntToBytes32(x)` serializes an integer into a little-endian encoded 4-byte output.
 1. The function `IntToBytes64(x)` serializes an integer into a little-endian encoded 8-byte output.
 1. The function `IntToBytes256(x)` serializes an integer into a little-endian encoded 32-byte output.